-Now it is time to find paper and pen if you are a coffee-loving person like me… Or well, maybe just that notebook program on your phone!
+Now it is time to find paper and a pen if you are a coffee-loving person like me… Or well, maybe just that notebook program on your phone!
 Anyway, this is an essential word for all of us coffee lovers visiting Colombia.
 Because let’s face it Colombia is the coffee heaven on earth.
 So you better know how to order your coffee.

 In Colombia, tinto is black coffee!

 Yes, yes I know that your Spanish teacher properly once told you that café is plain black coffee.
 However, if you order a café in Colombia they think you want a café con leche (e.g. a coffee with milk).

 #2 Con mucho gusto can be used for everything